 Each of these instruments has been administered to thousands of secondary school and university students around the world, students enrolled in physics courses (and other science courses for VASS) that are taught following a variety of instructional strategies.
 Strategies extend from conventional instruction of lecture and demonstration to all sorts of student-centered courses that follow modern educational theory.
-All three sets of instruments are duly validated and standardized following graded criteria as discussed above.
+All three instruments are duly validated and standardized following graded criteria as discussed above.

 Student profile anticipated following a given course of classical mechanics is graded in taxonomy and criteria between two fundamental levels corresponding to the basic and the critical thresholds.
-As discussed in the previous section, and according to modeling theory, the basic threshold of paradigmatic evolution corresponds to conceptions and processes required for the construction of the free particle model and the uniformly accelerated particle model.
-The critical threshold corresponds to the four models mentioned in § 3.
-To each of these thresholds corresponds a particular set of items and a particular score on IBC-Mechanics (or its predecessor, FCI) and MBT.
-Similar thresholds and characteristic scores are associated with student views as assessed in VASS (Halloun, 2001b).
+As discussed in the previous section, and according to modeling theory, the basic threshold of paradigmatic evolution corresponds to conceptions and processes required for the construction of the first two models in Figure 3 (free particle and uniformly accelerated particle).
+The critical threshold corresponds to the first four models in this figure.
+To each of these thresholds corresponds a particular set of items and a particular score on the FCI, MDT, and MBT.
+Similar thresholds and characteristic scores are associated with student worldviews as assessed in VASS.